ahron-maslin/wargames/README.md

 # Wargames
-Quick and dirty scripts for easy SSH into the online Wargames challenges
+A quick and dirty python script for easy SSH into the online [Wargames](https://overthewire.org/wargames/) challenges.

-Instead of manually typing in the SSH address every time, these scripts will let you choose a game, and the level number so you can quickly advance to the next level number.
+Instead of manually typing in the SSH address every time, this will let you choose a game and the level number, so you can quickly advance to the next level.

 "Automation is everything"